 - With a spatula, carefully turn over the cabbage and repeat with oil, garlic salt and

 pepper.
 Roast for 10-12 minutes, then carefully flip over cabbage slices and roast for another 9-10 minutes, until outside leaves are just turning brown and cabbage has softened.
 One head of cabbage makes 5-6 single slice servings

 Tips and Stuff:

-Make sure the slices are a full 1 to 1 1/2 inches or they'll fall apart while roasting.
+Make sure the slices are a full 1 to 1 1/2 inches thick or they'll fall apart